Short List of Specific LEDs Good for Low Currents

 "Pure Red" LEDs Good at 1-2 Milliamps

 Lumex SSL-LX5093SRD/D, 60 degrees, rated 250 MCD at 20 mA, 5 mm /T1-3/4.
-UPDATE 2/19/2023: As this date, this LED was out of stock at Digo-Key and Mouser but orderable with Digi-Key stating a lead time.
+UPDATE 2/19/2023: As this date, this LED was out of stock at Digi-Key and Mouser but orderable with Digi-Key stating a lead time.

-HLMP-D150 5 mm / T1-3/4 and HLMP-K150 3 mm / T1, with 60-65 degreerated viewing angle and millicandela at 1 mA of 3 and 2 mcd respectively.
+HLMP-D150 5 mm / T1-3/4 and HLMP-K150 3 mm / T1, with 60-65 degree rated viewing angle and millicandela at 1 mA of 3 and 2 mcd respectively.
 ADDED 2/20/2023: HLMP-D101, differing from HLMP-D150 mainly by having performance specified at 20 mA instead of 1 mA, and specified to produce 70 mcd at 20 mA.
 These are offered by Broadcomm and Everlight.
 Broadcomm took over production of these HLMP LEDs by Avago, which took over production of them by Agilent, which took over production of them by Hewlett Packard.

 All of these pure red LEDs are available from Digi-Key.